• Skip to primary navigation

 Q: What about transition-line couplers?

 A: Obviously, many applications cannot use waveguides due to their size, cost, and other issues.
-An alternative in some cases is the coupler based on the RF transmission line.
-It uses a pair of precisely dimensioned, unshielded transmission lines placed in careful alignment with each other (Figure 5).
+Sometimes, an alternative is a coupler based on the RF transmission line.
+It uses a pair of precisely dimensioned, unshielded transmission lines that are carefully aligned (Figure 5).
 The lines can be discrete transmission lines or even PC-board stripline/microstrip implementations.

 Q: What about splitters?

 A: Splitters are the complement of couplers and have many similarities.
-A splitter – also called a power divider – takes some of the incident energy and diverts it to another port.
+A splitter—also called a power divider—takes some incident energy and diverts it to another port.
 The proportion that is “split off” can be half for each port, or it can be a small fraction (such as somewhere between 1% and 10%) needed to sample the incident signal for test and measurement purposes

 Q: How is a splitter implemented?

-Fig 6: The Wilkinson power divider is a widely used power-splitting arrangement which is based on transmission lines which diverge but have a common termination impedance.
+Figure 6: The Wilkinson power divider is a widely used power-splitting arrangement based on transmission lines that diverge but have a common termination impedance.
 (Image: Marki Microwave)

 This has been a very brief introduction to basic passive RF/microwave components.
 Despite their functional simplicity, they are actually quite complicated in their details and are the subject of many detailed types of analysis ranging from academic to hands-on.
 Much of the advanced analysis requires the use of EM field theory, matrix and other advanced math concepts, S-parameters, and more.
-These RF/microwave passive components – as just about everything else in a GHz+ design – is a complicated subject in theory and in practice.
+These RF/microwave passive components—as just about everything else in a GHz+ design—are a complicated subject in theory and practice.

 EE World Online References

-Coax power splitters/dividers, directional couplers, attenuators cover dc to 110 GHz
+Coax power splitters/dividers, directional couplers, and attenuators cover dc to 110 GHz

 Single-input, dual-output power splitter designed for mid- and high-end smartphones, tablets